siyuantu/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/the-name-of-this-team-is-greyworks/README.md

 # The Name Of This Team is Greyworks
 (The name of the team is also self-descriptive, though if you prefer, you may call it simply, "Greyworks")

-## Members of Team Greyworks:
+## Members of The Name Of This Team is Greyworks:

 1. Michael E. Gruen

 ## Submission Contents:

 * a written description of the proposed mobile experience, no more than 2 pages long, with bullets outlining user steps and limitations, in PDF or MS Word format.
-Status: INCOMPLETE
+Status: COMPLETE

 * a video no more than 30 seconds long that describes or depicts the use case for the proposed mobile experience and/or introduces the Contestant or team.
 Status: INCOMPLETE